 The way we measure pressure in our processes can vary depending on what type of pressure you are interested in.
 If you only want to know the pressure itself, then a pressure gauge will show you the absolute or gauge pressure.
 If you want to use pressure to measure a variable such as flow, you need a differential pressure (DP) transmitter.

 To know more about the three kinds of pressure, take a look at this article.

 The pressure transmitter’s working principle

 Like other transmitters, a pressure transmitter consists of electronics connected to a sensor.
-You can find transmitters with many types of sensors on the market – capacitive, piezo-electric, resonant silicon, and more.
+We can find transmitters with many types of pressure sensors on the market – capacitive, piezoelectric, resonant silicon, and more.
 This article will focus on the capacitive sensor, as it is the most common, although that doesn’t make it the best.

 So pressure applied to capacitive cells will produce a change in the capacitance of the sensor.
 This change will affect the oscillator frequency, and the pressure transmitter will detect this change.
 Then the transmitter translates this data into a standard output signal that we can read.

 Using a local setup or a handheld, you can adjust the transmitter, changing information like the unit, measuring range, and output.

 If you would like to know more about using a pressure transmitter with a HART communicator, click here.

 More than just a pressure device

 Pressure transmitters can measure more than pressure.
 Using different primary elements, you can measure flow through with a differential pressure transmitter.
 You can also measure the level of closed and open tanks.
 For that, you can use a differential pressure transmitter with differential, absolute, or gauge pressure.